 Although multiple studies have found the outcomes for online vs. face-to-face therapy to be extremely similar, there are certainly some differences.
 The main disadvantage for online counseling is the human factor.
 For some people, especially of generations that didn’t necessarily grow up communicating via FaceTime and other digital methods, the concept of e-therapy may seem strange.
 It may be difficult to imagine opening up and trusting an individual that has never been met face-to-face.
 Even though scientists have been studying various forms of telemedicine for over a decade – including demonstrating it to be effective – for some people, not having conversations face-to-face may be a dealbreaker.

-However, it’s impossible to know if e-therapy won’t work unless it’s actually tried; many skeptical people have been pleasantly surprised, especially because the quality of online communication has grown so much.
+However, it’s impossible to know if etherapy won’t work unless it’s actually tried; many skeptical people have been pleasantly surprised, especially because the quality of online communication has grown so much.
 It’s also important to look beyond possible doubts at the sheer list of “pros” that come with accessing therapy online.
 The most important argument for online counseling is simple accessibility.

-Many Americans live in areas that are underserved by mental health professionals; the current mental health and addiction crisis that our country is experiencing is a powerful reminder that many people simply don’t have easy access to therapy and support that could be life-changing or even life-saving.
+Many Americans live in areas that are underserved by mental health professionals; the current mental health crisis that Western culture is experiencing is a powerful reminder that many people simply don’t have easy access to therapy and support that could be life-changing or even life-saving.
 Finding a local counselor that specializes in whatever area the client is in need of is difficult on its own, let alone finding a therapist with immediate availability that is also within a reasonable geographic distance.
 For the 60 million Americans who live in rural areas, this problem is compounded by the fact that there is a shortage of basic primary care medicine in these areas, let alone mental health care.
 For these communities, simply being able to access care from home instead of having to travel dozens of miles may mean the difference between therapy being viable or not.